 Titty was the name of an imaginative and ‘highly original’ little girl who Arthur Ransome first got to know in the Lake District when she was aged eight.
-I met her niece Barbara Altounyan recently.
-She was most amused that I had once played her Aunt Titty.
+When I met her niece Barbara Altounyan, she was most amused to hear that I had once played her Auntie Titty.

 ~Sophie Neville playing Titty Altounyan in the 1974 film ‘Swallows & Amazons’.
 Official photograph taken a Bank Ground Farm above Coniston Water copyright: StudioCanal~

 I’d brought Barbara some long lost family photographs that included some of Titty’s wedding in Aleppo.
 They are beautiful.

 Titty on the arm of her father, Dr Ernest Altounyan in Aleppo, 1954

 Titty on her wedding day with her husband Melkon Guzelian, her sister-in-law, her father Ernest Altounyan, her mother Dora and brother Roger, far right.
 You can also see Roger, Ernest and Dora below, with Roger’s wife standing far right.

 ‘Don’t you want to know about Titty?’
 Barbara asked me.
 ‘She was a very detailed person and quite a perfectionist.’
 I knew she was a wonderful artist who had studied under Henry Moore at the Chealsea School of Art.
 Although she produced a lot of colourful art, she was unwilling to ever attempt to sell her work.
 I was also told she also had long legs.
 I only hope that I have represented her well.

 Titty Altounyan at her sister Brigit’s wedding to John Sanders in 1953